 Come Ye Sinners

 Published in over 1400 hymnals since 1757, this hymn by Joseph Hart points us to the work of the cross to deal with our plight.
-In the church music world, there’s a never-ending discussion of the old music vs the new music.
+In the church music world, there’s a never-ending discussion of the old and the new music.
 As I lead our blended worship ministry, I encounter this discussion often.
-Recently there was some research published about the most statistically popular newer worship songs and their common origin.
-Currently, there are 4 main sources creating most of the popular music sung in modern worship settings all over the world.
+Recently, some research was published about the most statistically popular newer worship songs and their common origin.
+As I write this, 4 main sources are creating most of the popular music sung in modern worship settings worldwide.
 Now, if you consider that Fanny Crosby wrote upwards of 9,000 hymns, having 4 sources of popular worship music seems less alarming.
-The issue of discussion is not the lack of more sources, it’s the content of the music.
-In many churches, hymns like Come Ye Sinners are thought to be too old in language and too offensive when compared to popular worship music today.
-Even though this is an encouraging song to all who are in need of a savior, the raw na
+The issue of discussion is not the lack of more sources; it’s the content of the music.
+In many churches, hymns, like Come Ye Sinners, are considered too old in language and offensive compared to popular worship music today.
+Even though this is an encouraging song to all who need a savior, the raw nature of its